-Our six partners share a clear vision that scholarship should be open.
-Through Knowledge Exchange we are working together to support the development of digital infrastructures to enable open scholarship.
-We are raising our collective voice to inform national and international policies and promote common approaches, so that it becomes easier for scholarship to cross national boundaries.
+We share a clear vision that scholarship should be open.
+Through Knowledge Exchange we are working together to support the development of digital infrastructures to enable open science.
+We inform national and international policies and promote common approaches, to enable scholarship to cross national boundaries.

-Our vision is to enable open scholarship by supporting an information infrastructure on an international level.
+Our vision is to enable open science by supporting an information infrastructure on an international level.

-We are increasing the impact of partner activities by exchanging knowledge between experts in the area of digital technologies for research and higher education.
+Knowledge Exchange shall increase the impact of the Partner Organisations' activities by creating synergies through international exchange of knowledge between experts in the area of digital infrastructure and services for research and higher education.

 How we work